 Some say if you have seen one haunted house film, you have seen ‘em all.
 Well even those people have not quite seen one done like writers/directors Julien Maury and Alexandre Bustillo's (Inside) latest film The Deep House.
 Taking a familiar genre and asking the question of what would happen if this were all underwater?
 This high-concept horror is every bit as intriguing as it sounds, even more so considering the incredible lengths gone to create it.
 Lengths that have made all the difference.

 The film sees engaged young couple Ben (James Jagger) and Tina (Camille Rowe), as they scour Europe to search old abandoned properties and live stream it for their YouTube channel.
 Driven by achieving big views, Ben seeks out a secret spot in France, only for it to turn out to be a tourist hotspot.
 Deflated and disappointed, Ben soon meets a local who tells him of a real secret, a house, fully preserved, found at the bottom of a secluded part of an artificially submerged lake.
 This could be a chance to go where no one has before, but what lies beneath is a home to not just drowned secrets but something truly sinister.

 While it's not unfair to say that you have seen some of the plot elements here played out before, you've never seen it all done like this.
-The Deep House is a slow building, taut and even rather cruel horror offering (that ending), which at a brief 85 minutes swims along at a good pace and is packed with a unshakeable inevitable dread and terrific atmosphere.
+The Deep House is a slow-building, taut and even rather cruel horror offering (that ending), which at a brief 85 minutes swims along at a good pace and is packed with an unshakeable inevitable dread and terrific atmosphere.

-The Deep House is a rather original submerged subversion on the haunted house horror flick, that makes its paranormal activity even more breathless…literally!
+The Deep House is a rather original submerged subversion of the haunted house horror flick, that makes its paranormal activity even more breathless…literally!

-The Deep House is available to watch now on Sky Store, Google Play, Amazon Prime and Apple TV
+The Deep House is out now on Blu-ray and DVD